 Macular degeneration affects more than 10 million American adults today, and it’s the most common cause of vision loss in patients over 65.
 This condition causes a decrease in central vision, but some aspects of the disease are controllable.
 If you reach out to Retina Specialists in Dallas, DeSoto, Plano, Mesquite, and Waxahachie, Texas, for help, you can maximize your vision and improve your quality-of-life.
-Use the online scheduler or call the office nearest you now.
+Call the office nearest you now.

 Macular degeneration is a condition that happens when your central retina, the macula, breaks down.
 The macula enables central vision, so a healthy macula is crucial for reading, driving, and moving around safely.
 As the macula breaks down, central vision decreases.
 Total loss of central vision is a possibility, as well.